|

 honky-tonk (Mood To Burn Bridges) with her emotional outpours

-Twist the Knife, Furnace Room Lullaby, Bought and Sold).
+the tender Bought and Sold).

 Case relocated to Chicago and joined the